All Saints

 The Episcopal Church addresses domestic poverty in many ways through its network of over 600 Jubilee Ministries.
 Through these programs and ministries, The Episcopal Church seeks “to preach good news to the poor, to proclaim release to the prisoners and recovery of sight to the blind, to liberate the oppressed, and to proclaim the year of the Lord’s favor” (Luke 4:18-19).
 All Saints' is pleased to be a designated Jubilee Center in recognition of our service to the surrounding community.

-Church Policies
+Church By-Laws

 For more information regarding church bylaws, click below.